Datamart/Komito-WP/trunk/readme.txt

 If you would prefer to do things manually then follow these instructions:

-1. Upload the `komito.php` file to the `/wp-content/plugins/` directory
+1. Upload the `komito.php` file to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==